 It’s important to note that the probate process can be time-consuming and may require the assistance of an attorney.
 However, in some cases, it may be possible to simplify the process.
 For example, if the siblings are in agreement with the codicil, they may be able to agree on a simplified probate process called an Affidavit of Heirship process.
 This process is faster and simpler than traditional probate, but it requires the agreement of all the siblings.

 The Importance of Having a Valid Will in Place

 In this case, the mother’s decision to leave her house to her two eldest children, who were caring for her during her final days, is a testament to the importance of having a valid will in place.
-Without the codicil, the house would have been distributed among all four siblings, regardless of the care and sacrifices made by Mike and Mary.
+Without the codicil, the house would have been distributed among all four siblings, regardless of the care and sacrifices made by the eldest children.

 The Role of the Executor or Administrator

 Another key aspect of the probate process is the appointment of an executor or administrator.
 This individual is responsible for managing the assets of the estate, paying debts and taxes, and distributing the assets according to the will or codicil.
 The executor or administrator must act in the best interests of the beneficiaries, and must comply with the laws and regulations related to probate.

 In this case, the executor or administrator will have to ensure that the decedent’s house is transferred to her eldest children, as specified in the codicil.
 They will also have to ensure that the remaining assets are divided among the four siblings as per the will.
 It is essential that the executor or administrator is someone that the family trusts, someone who is organized and responsible and who can complete the probate process in a timely and efficient manner.